 As previously mentioned, there are approximately 170 miles of fiber throughout the city.
 However, there are some limits to the system.
-One limitation is the third-party conduit used for stretches of the system, which requires for its usage limitation agreements around how the City can use these portions.
+One limitation, which notably only occurs in a small portion of the overall system, is the third-party conduit used for stretches of the system - which requires for its usage limitation agreements around how the City can use these portions.
 A second limitation regards how the expansion of the system has occurred.
 There are locations where the fiber has been installed with the purpose of connecting a specific city building, with no design intent to connect any other priorities along the path.
-Therefore while there are 170 miles of fiber throughout the City, one might be blocks away from having an access point to the system.
-These two issues occurred because they allowed the City to connect the various City departments and agencies to the system for a reduced price, but didn't necessarily allow for easy access for others to the system.
+Therefore, while there are 170 miles of fiber throughout the City, one might be blocks away from having an access point to the system.
+These two issues occurred because they allowed the City to connect the various City departments and agencies to the system for a reduced price, but did not necessarily allow for easy access for others to the system.